Unstructured Data: a Challenge for IT Decision-Makers

-Found a great post by Paul Weinberg observing a recent survey report by Taneja Group, storage and server industry analysts.
-They surveyed 238 IT decision-makers in North America and Great Britain around different industries.
+Found a great post by Paul Weinberg of eChannelLine observing a recent survey report by Taneja Group, a storage and server industry analyst.
+The company surveyed 238 IT decision-makers in North America and Great Britain around different industries.
 To give you an idea about the audience, I’d quote that “53 percent of users had 11 terabytes or more of unstructured data in their environments.”

 So, 62 percent of the respondents reported that the unstructured data within their companies was growing between 16 and 75 percent per year.
 Despite the fact that the dispersion in this result is definitely too wide, this seems to be true.

 Taneja discovered that the major drivers for unstructured data growth among survey respondents are Microsoft Office (78 percent), e-mail attachments (66 percent), and backup and archival (81 percent combined).

-As you can see, despite the adoption of Salesforce CRM and other platforms, enterprises are still suffering from files disintegration.
+As you can see, despite the adoption of Salesforce CRM and other platforms, enterprises are still suffering from file disintegration.
 For them, it is still a challenge to manage e-mail attachments and MS Excel spreadsheets for analysis, BI, data warehousing, etc. According to another study by Gartner, 75 percent of the leading companies are incapable of creating a unified view of a customer.

 Too expensive to solve

 Furthermore, Steve Norall, a senior analyst at Taneja Group, is inclined to think that people are not going to move all of the data into a single storage space.
 Why?..
 Due to huge expenses.
-(Yep, yep, open-source middleware is a Joker here.)
+(Yep, open-source middleware could be a Joker here.)
 So, he predicts that file management and integration companies will benefit from this and “should prosper.”